 The Kingston Fire Department has submitted several projects to the CIP.
 The Department has a vehicle replacement program to insure that emergency vehicles are replaced in a timely manner with appropriate vehicles.
 On the CIP several of these vehicles have been combined into one line item called "Fire vehicle replacement.
 This line serves to replace the fire chief's response vehicle, utility vehicle #1 as well as the twenty year replacement of Engine #3.
-This allocation in the CIP is for \$160,000 annually.
+This allocation in the CIP is for \$116,807 annually.

 The second project of note for the Fire Department is the renovation of the Central Fire Station.
-This project included design work at \$9,500 in 2010 and \$25,000 in 2011 and the construction of the renovations in 2013 at a cost of \$1,700,000.
-The department currently has \$309,000 in a capital reserve fund for this project.
+This project included design work at \$9,500 in 2010 and \$25,000 in 2011 and the construction of the renovations at a time yet to be determined and a cost of \$1,700,000.
+The department currently has \$325,440 in a capital reserve fund for this project.